MiSTer-devel/PSX_MiSTer/README.md

   (ID 0x23) NeGcon compatible racing pad.
   Primarily developed for dual analog stick usage with the following mapping (genuine NeGcons
    may work if usb adapters map steering to Left Analog and I/II to Right Analog):
-   - Steering -> Left Analog
+   - Steering -> Left Analog (you can also use a paddle controller for this axis)
    - Circle -> Circle
    - Triangle -> Triangle
    - I -> Right Analog Up, Cross (100% pressed), R2 (100% pressed)